James Kallstrom

-James Keith Kallstrom (May 6, 1943 – July 3, 2021), a.k.a.
-Jim Kallstrom, was an American Federal Bureau of Investigation (FBI) agent who served as assistant director in charge of its field office in New York.
+James Keith Kallstrom (May 6, 1943 – July 3, 2021), was an American Federal Bureau of Investigation (FBI) agent who served as assistant director in charge of its field office in New York.
 He was noted for heading the criminal investigation into the TWA Flight 800 crash in 1996.

 Early life

 Kallstrom was born in Worcester, Massachusetts, on May 6, 1943.
 His father was a trumpeter during the swing era and subsequently worked as a car salesman; his mother was employed as a nurse.
 He studied at the University of Massachusetts Amherst, obtaining a Bachelor of Business Administration in 1966.
 He joined the US Marine Corps that same year, eventually rising to the rank of captain.
 He served two tours in the Vietnam War.

 Career

 Kallstrom worked for 27 years at the FBI from February 1970 to December 31, 1997 and was described as an expert in wiretapping.
 During his career, he was a leading advocate of expanding wiretapping power through the Communications Assistance for Law Enforcement Act (CALEA).
 He headed the special operations division at the Bureau's field office in New York.
 He later became assistant director in charge of the office in 1995, a position he held until his retirement two years later.
 He led the investigation into the 1996 explosion of TWA Flight 800.
 He was also a supervising agent in the New York investigation of the Cosa Nostra criminal network that resulted in the Mafia Commission Trial of 1985–1986.

 Kallstrom left government work for private sector employment in the financial industry beginning in 1998.
 After the September 11 attacks in 2001, he returned to the public sector to lead New York state's public safety office at the request of George Pataki.